-Our Headteacher holds the NASENCo Award, the national qualification for SEN leadership.
-Our SENCo is very experienced.
-She attends regular Inclusion Briefings and SENCo conferences.
+Our SENDCo and Acting Headteacher are currently working towards their National qualification for SEND leadership.
+Our SENDCo is very experienced and has worked across a number of schools within the PFMAC.
+She attends regular Inclusion Briefings and SENDCo conferences.
 Class Teachers and Teaching Assistants are trained to support the particular needs of the children they work with, receiving regular in-house training alongside sessions with external professionals according to need.
 We also have access to a range of specialist support services including: Educational Psychology (EP); SENSS, who support children with communication and language, sensory needs and physical needs; Speech and language therapist; occupational therapist; School Nurse; Child and Adolescent Mental Health Services (CAMHS) and the Oxfordshire School Inclusion Team (OXSIT).